-1.03: continued

 (15) Discipline When License Has Been Revoked by Operation of Law.
 For purposes of administrative economy and convenience, the Board may, in its discretion, defer commencement of formal disciplinary proceedings against a physician whose license has been revoked by operation of law under the provisions of M.G.L. c.
 112, § 2 or through application of 243 CMR 2.06(2): Requirements for Renewing a Full, Administrative or Volunteer License.
 Such deferral may be until such time as the physician takes action to complete the renewal process.
 The Board shall notify the physician of its intent to defer action under 243 CMR 1.03(15); if the physician files a written objection within 60 days by certified, return-receipt mail, the Board shall not defer commencement of said proceeding.
 Nothing in 243 CMR 1.03(15) shall be construed to bar the Board from commencing disciplinary proceedings at any time, including any proceedings which may or may not have previously been deferred.

 (16) Stale Matters.
 Except where the Complaint Committee or the Board determines otherwise for good cause, the Board shall not entertain any complaint arising out of acts or omissions occurring more than six years prior to the date the complaint is filed with the Board.